June 27-29, 2025 at the Seminoe State Park near Rawlins, Wyoming

-June 9th-11th 2023 | An annual community science program run in conjunction with Audubon Rockies.
+June 27-29, 2025 | An annual community science program run in conjunction with Audubon Rockies and Wyoming State Parks.

 If you’re reading this, you probably already know how fun and exciting it is to notice new or uncommon species around you.
 Wyoming BioBlitz feeds that sense of curiosity and discovery by encouraging people to observe everything around them, from the moose to the millipedes.
 By dedicating some time to looking for new species, you’re also likely to learn about wildlife you didn’t even know about.